 Issues logging in to the Miro app via SSO on the desktop app, tablet, or mobile

-If you are unable to log in to the Miro app via SSO on a desktop/tablet/mobile device, but can log into the browser version, do the following:
+If you are unable to log in to the Miro app via SSO on a desktop/tablet/mobile device but can log into the browser version, try the following:

-- Delete the app from the device and re-install it.
-For the desktop app please be sure to remove all app folders following these instructions.
+Delete the app from the device and reinstall it.
+For the desktop app, please be sure to remove all app folders following these instructions.
 The most common cause of this issue is bad cache so thoroughly deleting everything and reinstalling anew should help.

-Try changing the default browser of your device to a different one for a test, to see if with a different browser you are able to successfully complete the SSO authentication.
+Try changing the default browser of your device to a different one for a test to see if, with a different browser, you can complete the process.
 Ensure that your preferred browser allows third-party cookies.

 Get in touch with your admin to clarify the situation.
 You and your admin may need to contact Miro Support so that we can delete your new empty profile and change the email address on the existing profile.
 Please provide the following information: